HamzaRadaideh/ai_rag/README.md

 # RAG (Retrieval Augmented Generation):
 RAG connects LLMs to real-time data stores, allowing retrieval of specific, up-to-date data to generate more accurate and trustworthy responses.
 This approach mitigates the limitations of traditional LLMs, which rely on static training data and lack source transparency.

+* Problems with Current LLMs:
+Traditional LLMs, such as GPT-4, are constrained by static training data, leading to outdated responses and lack of source citation, which hampers verification and accuracy.
+* How RAG Works:
+RAG involves connecting an LLM to a real-time data store.
+Queries are processed by retrieving relevant, current data, which is then integrated into the LLM's response generation, ensuring answers are accurate and verifiable.

 <br>
 <br>
 <br>